Chart Color Schemes

 Educational attainment in Croydon Park aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's educational profile is notable regionally with university qualification rates at 29.4% of residents aged 15+, surpassing the SA3 area average of 22.6% and the state average of 25.7%.
-Bachelor degrees are most prevalent at 19.7%, followed by postgraduate qualifications at 8.1% and graduate diplomas at 1.6%.
-Vocational credentials are prominent, with 26.5% of residents aged 15+ holding them, including advanced diplomas at 8.4% and certificates at 18.1%.
+The area's educational profile is notable regionally, with university qualification rates at 29.4% among residents aged 15+, exceeding the SA3 area average of 22.6% and the state average of 25.7%.
+Bachelor degrees are the most prevalent at 19.7%, followed by postgraduate qualifications (8.1%) and graduate diplomas (1.6%).
+Vocational credentials are also prominent, with 26.5% of residents aged 15+ holding such qualifications – advanced diplomas comprise 8.4% while certificates account for 18.1%.

 Educational participation is high, with 28.6% of residents currently enrolled in formal education.
 This includes 7.9% in primary education, 7.4% in tertiary education, and 5.4% pursuing secondary education.